AdobeDocs/document-cloud-learn.en/help/sign/mobile/create-mobile-friendly.md

 Learn how to generate a mobile-friendly document seamlessly, without any developer support.

-With Mobile Focus, senders benefit from:
+With Mobile View, senders benefit from:

 * Increased completion rate: Higher form completion rates leading to improved outcomes
 * Reduce time and cost: Avoid the effort required to convert documents into mobile-friendly forms